🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic wide entryway scene with subtle grown-up sparkle: mixed metals including brass wall hooks, a satin nickel catchall tray on the console, a mercury glass vase catching light, and two tall black-framed lanterns with LED candles by the door; metallic-edged photo frames on the wall; warm ambient glow without holiday excess, evening mood, corner angle emphasizing shimmer and depth

-• Metal mix: Brass hooks, a nickel tray, or a mercury glass vase—subtle shimmer, zero tinsel.
+• Metal mix: Brass hooks, a nickel tray, or a mercury glass vase for subtle shimmer, zero tinsel.

 • Lanterns: Tall lanterns with LED candles by the door feel cozy and safe.

-• Art or frames: Swap in frames with metallic edges to catch the light and elevate the space.
+• Art or frames: Swap in frames with metallic edges to catch the light and brighten the space.

 Quick Maintenance Tips So Your Entry Stays Cute